Chart Color Schemes

 Health

-Health performance in Mirboo North is well below average with prevalence of common health conditions notable across both younger and older age cohorts
+Health performance in Mirboo North is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

 Frequently Asked Questions - Health